AdamRaichu/vscode-zip-viewer/README.md

 # VSCode Zip Viewer <!-- markdownlint-disable MD033 -->

 ## Warning!
-This is a pre-release for testing a new feature.
+This is a pre-release for testing a new feature

-If you have any problems please return to the regular release version.
+*If you have any problems please return to the regular release version.*

 <div align="center">